 ‘Eid-al-Adha is a day of great joy and celebration, but it is also a day of reflection and introspection.
 What then is the social message of ‘Eid al-Adha?

-At this time we are witnessing the ongoing cycle of violence and suffering in Syria, Iraq, Palestine, Afghanistan, and elsewhere.
-We are also witnessing a dramatic rise in Islamophobia and an unprecedented assault on our civil liberties.
+At this time we are witnessing the ongoing cycle of violence and suffering in Syria, Iraq, Palestine, Afghanistan, Kashmir and elsewhere.
+We are also witnessing a dramatic rise in hate crimes, misogyny, white supremacy, mass shootings, Islamophobia and an unprecedented assault on civil liberties.
 All of these unsavory developments impact negatively on the devotion, serenity and compassion that are the hallmarks of this blessed day of ‘Eid.

 Never before in recent history have our religious commitments to a more just and peaceful world been more tested, tried and challenged than it has been during recent times.
 How can we play our role as both conscientious Muslims and responsible citizens of a torn and troubled world.